Yubo Fernandez: Acting

 In July 2019 Fernandez presented her third play at Broadway New York City, a monologue called “Late for Martinis”.
 Written and directed by Cuban Playwright, Screenwriter and Director Alejandro Normand, adapted to English language by Yubo Fernandez.

+As Visual Artist

+As a painter, Fernández has developed a distinctive style that blends abstract and pop art influences, drawing inspiration from artists such as Wassily Kandinsky, Andy Warhol, and Jackson Pollock.
+Her work often explores themes of identity, culture, and social issues, expressed through bold colors and textured compositions.
+Her paintings have been exhibited in major galleries and art fairs worldwide, with one of her pieces recently auctioned in the United States, marking a significant milestone in her artistic career.